Rowena-h/Rowena-h.github.io/_posts/2023-09-28-trees-alternating-highlights.md

 ### Identifying nodes to highlight clades

-Here we want to highlight clades belonging to different species or species complexes, which we have information for in our metadata dataframe.
+Here we want to highlight clades belonging to different genera or species complexes, which we have information for in our metadata dataframe.